 Why the RigRack?

-“Working out at the local park with my personal trainer pals is a regular routine for me.
-After being a personal trainer in the fitness industry for more than 15 years, guiding nature expeditions and studying several types of martial arts, hitting it hard in or out of doors was standard practice for me.
-Nothing compares with that exhilarating rush of exercising with Mother Nature, though.
+“Working out at the local park with my friends and clients is a regular routine for me.
+After being a personal trainer in the fitness industry for more than 17 years, guiding nature expeditions, and studying several types of martial arts, hitting it hard in or out of doors was standard practice for me.
+A portable weight rack was the perfect fit.
 I’d have my bumper plates and barbells out on the green and ask, ‘Wouldn’t it be great if we could do some bench, heavy squats or maybe some pull ups?’
-RigRack was the answer.”
+Welcome RigRack to the picture.”

 The RigRack takes some of the best barbell and body weight exercises out of the gym and transports them to wherever your vehicle ventures.
 It fits compactly on the hitch of any vehicle for convenient and easy transport.
 Once at your destination, it assembles quickly and easily for your workout of the day.